-Something I started doing recently is re-using our sensory bin in a variety of different ways through the week.
+Something I started doing recently is re-using our sensory bin in a variety of different ways throughout the week.
 Sometimes I get two different activities out of it, sometimes I get 4-5.

-I recently put together an Autumn Themed sensory table, and then re-used it in 4 other ways throughout our week.
+I recently put together an Autumn sensory bin and then re-used it in 4 other ways throughout our week.
 It was perfect for a busy week and each activity was a hit, with very little effort on my part.

 We did an Autumn theme, but the same activities and ideas could really be done with almost any sensory bin.